Vaccinations and immunisations

 Measles, mumps and rubella are highly infectious conditions that can have serious, and potentially fatal complications.
 There have been small outbreaks of mumps and measles within universities over the past few years in the UK among students who have not been vaccinated or have just had one MMR immunisation in their lives.

-You will need to check your MMR vaccination history with your home doctor before you leave for University.
-If you have not had two vaccinations, make arrangements to get them in advance with your doctor before arriving on-campus.
-You do not need to show evidence of having had the vaccinations but it is in your best interest to have them.
+You should check your MMR vaccination history with your home doctor before you leave for University.
+If you have not had two vaccinations, then we would strongly encourage you to make sure you receive both doses before arriving on-campus.

-What should you do if you are unable to obtain the necessary vaccinations before arriving at University?
+What should you do if you missed getting the necessary vaccinations before arriving at University?

-If you did not get MenACWY and/or MMR immunisation before starting University, you will have to arrange to get the vaccine as soon as possible with your registered doctor/GP Practice, ideally in Welcome Week and no later than 31 October.
+If you did not get MenACWY and/or MMR immunisation before starting University, we would encourage you to get the vaccine as soon as possible with your registered doctor/GP Practice, ideally in Welcome Week and no later than 31 October.

 Please note: you do not need to offer proof to the University that you have received either of these immunisations, however, it is in the best interest of your health that you protect yourself against potentially life-threatening illnesses.